Felteng/f1-town-square/README.md

 ### Site Goals

 The goal of this site is to provide anyone with an interest, mild or large, with a town square like experience where you can stay up to date on the dates of the current seasons calendar, engage in discussion, or even engage in the live town chat.
-Event comments are restricted by admin approval to avoid malicous bloat or anything of the sort.
-The live town chat on the other hand is a bit different as its data is not stored to be displayed to any visitng user, this is delibrate as the intention here is for it act like a real life interaction of people happening to share a similar interest.
+Event comments are restricted by admin approval to avoid malicious bloat or anything of the sort.
+The live town chat on the other hand is a bit different as its data is not stored to be displayed to any visiting user, this is deliberate as the intention here is for it act like a real life interaction of people happening to share a similar interest.
 Anyone who partook in the live discussion will now what is was about and all the little details, but once the page is left or refreshed so is the data.
-Depending on the future scope and plans for scalabilty the chat could be converted to store and display data too, no such plans have been made but of course there are possibilities for lots of different [future features](#future-features).
+Depending on the future scope and plans for scalability the chat could be converted to store and display data too, no such plans have been made but of course there are possibilities for lots of different [future features](#future-features).

-In short it's a sort of hub for anyone familiar, or wanting to get familiar with the world of F1.
+In short, it's a sort of hub for anyone familiar, or wanting to get familiar with the world of F1.

 ### 5 Planes of UX